More is better!

 In 2008, the MPA along with other partners founded Green Marine, an industry initiative of the St. Lawrence and Great Lakes that aims to guide the maritime industry towards environmental excellence.
 Its mission is to make maritime transport greener and more sustainable.

 Acclaimed by the international maritime community and comprising more than 60 members, this initiative won first prize in the Green Shipping Initiatives of the Year category at the Sustainable Shipping Awards ceremony in London in July 2011.
+On May 31, 2017, the MPA received the Green Environmental Certification in recognition of its excellence in leadership and effective environmental management of its port operations during 2016.

 Green Marine has developed an interactive map that offers information about its participants.